tushar994/webGL/README.md

 # What is this

-This is a game that you can run on your browser
+This is a pretty cool shooter game that you can run on your browser.
+It has planes, bullets and monkey like objects.
+Pretty all over the place.

 # How to Run